Postdoctoral Fellows are valued members of the university community.

 - During the waiting period for MSP, you are required to carry your own medical insurance.
 International post-docs are eligible to purchase a group-rate directly from Guard Me, the university's vendor for international student medical insurance.
 Contact email@example.com for the Access Code.

-- Note that Grant PDFs are eligible for employment benefits through the university and should apply to the BC MSP through SFU Human Resources.
-See Section 3.3 of the Postdoctoral Fellows policy.
+- Note that Internal PDFs are eligible for employment benefits through the university and should apply to the BC MSP through SFU Human Resources.
 You will still require private coverage during the 3-month waiting period for MSP.

 - For more information, please visit the SFU Medical Insurance site.

 - British Columbia newcomer's guide to resources and services